 Consideration of the status of various projects and programs was undertaken to ensure any anticipated variances were captured within the review document where possible.

-The material variance levels reported in the budget review are based upon management judgement where explanations are considered appropriate.
+The material variance levels which have been reported for the budget review are based upon management judgement where explanations are considered appropriate.